swcarpentry/DEPRECATED-boot-camps/version-control/Local.md

 > **Top tip: Commit often**

 > In the same way that it is wise to frequently save a document that you are working on, so too is it wise to save numerous revisions of your files.
-More frequent commits increase the granularity of your **undo** button.
+More frequent commits increase the granularity of your "undo" button.

 While DropBox and GoogleDrive also preserve every version, they delete old versions after 30 days, or, for GoogleDrive, 100 revisions.
 DropBox allows for old versions to be stored for longer but you have to pay for this.
 Using revision control the only bound is how much space you have!